stephanlphilips/pulse_lib/Readme.md

 TODO bugs and small things to fix,
 * remove finish init
 * memory bug : memory is not released automatically after the sequence is done.
-This should be automated.This can lead to accumulating memory when doing playback and crash the system (badly --> reboot needed).
+This should be automated.This can lead to accumulating memory when doing playback and crash the system.
+Overhead reduced by fixing issue that led to copying things that could be rereferenced, but issue still needs attention.
 * Keysight FPGA pulse correction not there? --> investigation needed. + correction for long time scale pulses New functionality (prioritized):
-* TODO : automate phase compensation of microwave pulses.
-Generate a generalized clock between all the segments.
+* TODO : automate phase compensation of microwave pulses. (master clock already there for the HVI markers)
-* Add HVI markers in the software --> push varibles to the HVI upload process.